idf-can-bus/twai-idf-can/README.md

 ## Related Projects

+- **[can-multibackend-idf](https://github.com/idf-can-bus/can-multibackend-idf)** - Unified interface supporting multiple CAN backends (TWAI, MCP2515 single/multi)
+  - Allows switching between different CAN controllers via Kconfig without code changes
+  - Includes this library as a submodule for TWAI backend
+  - Provides `can_dispatch` abstraction layer for backend-agnostic examples

-- [mcp25xxx-multi-idf-can](https://github.com/idf-can-bus/mcp25xxx-multi-idf-can) - External MCP25xxx CAN controllers (single or multiple)
+- **[mcp25xxx-multi-idf-can](https://github.com/idf-can-bus/mcp25xxx-multi-idf-can)** - External MCP25xxx CAN controllers (single or multiple)
+  - Supports multiple MCP25xxx devices simultaneously via SPI
+  - Alternative backend for external CAN controllers
+  - Compatible with MCP2515, MCP25625 and other MCP25xxx family chips

-- [can-multibackend-idf](https://github.com/idf-can-bus/can-multibackend-idf) - Unified interface for multiple CAN backends
+- **[examples-utils-idf-can](https://github.com/idf-can-bus/examples-utils-idf-can)** - Common utility functions shared across all CAN examples
+  - Message formatting and display helpers
+  - Used as a submodule in both this project and mcp25xxx-multi-idf-can

+All projects are part of the **[idf-can-bus](https://github.com/idf-can-bus)** organization on GitHub.

 ## License